neoterix/minimal-mistakes/_posts/2017-09-16-medium-chromebook-adventures.md

 ---
 title: Learning to Code on a Bone-Stock Chromebook
 category: news
+tags:
+- projects
-tags: projects, writing
+- writing
-modified: Tuesday, September 5, 2017
+modified: Saturday, September 16, 2017
 excerpt: "My post on 'Learning to Code on a Bone-Stock Chromebook' is up!"
 header:
   image: /assets/images/brooklyn_pier_1500x375.jpg